 After a period of time bacteria and viruses may travel from the nasal cavities into the stagnant fluid within the sinus cavity and cause an infection.
 Most sinus infections are due to viruses.
 Viruses are the more likely cause if symptoms have been present for less than a week and are not getting worse.
 Bacterial infections typically will follow the initial period of inflammation from a viral infection or other significant sinus blockage.
 Less commonly, fungal infections may cause a sinus infection, and even more rarely, tumors can invade the sinus.

 The maxillary sinus sits underneath the eye within the cheekbone.
 The upper teeth attach to the lower portion of this bone, and dental infections can travel up the root of the tooth and infect the sinus directly.

 Because there is almost always nasal inflammation associated with sinus inflammation, the illness is now often referred to as rhinosinusitis.

 What are the symptoms of a sinus headache?

-Pain is the primary symptom of a sinus headache, usually due to the increased pressure and decreased drainage from the affected sinus cavity.
+Pain and pressure are the primary symptoms of a sinus headache, usually due to the increased inflammation and decreased drainage from the affected sinus cavity.
 The pain of a sinus headache is often described as an increasing pressure sensation overlying the sinus that is blocked.
-The part of the face in the area of the affected sinus can be tender to touch.
+This may be the cheek area (maxillary), the forehead (frontal area), or both.
+The part of the face in the area of the affected sinus can be tender to touch and reddened.
+Swelling also may occur.
 The pain can increase with changing position of the head, or when first getting up out of bed, again because of increased pressure within the sinus cavities.